Dataframe#

 a

-containing the sample of rows.
+DataFramecontaining the sample of rows.

-- sampleBy(col: ColumnOrName, fractions: Dict[LiteralType, float]) DataFrame #
+- sampleBy(col: ColumnOrName, fractions: Dict[LiteralType, float]) DataFrame#

 Returns a DataFrame containing a stratified sample without replacement, based on a

-that specifies the fraction for each stratum.sampleBy()
+dictthat specifies the fraction for each stratum.sampleBy()is an alias ofsample_by().- Parameters:

 col – The name of the column that defines the strata.